tomkersten/bscamp-git/merge_and_rebase/1_git_components.md

 # blobs
 ## takeaway:
 * sha1 of file content
-* therefore, blobs can have same sha1
+* duplicate file contents will have same sha1
 * (that's important)